calnet-oss/grails-external-groovy-plugin/README.md

 Find the link for `class edu.berkeley.groovy.ScriptClassLoader`.

-On that page, under the *Instances* heading, click the `Include subclasses` link.
+On that page, under the **Instances** heading, click the `Include subclasses` link.

 Choose one of the `edu.berkeley.groovy.ScriptClassLoader` instances that you know should not be hanging around anymore (if you see none, perhaps you have a memory problem unrelated to this plugin).

-You're now on the page for an instance of ScriptClassLoader.
-Towards the bottom, under the *Other Queries* heading, and under the "Reference Chains from Rootset" line, click on the `Exclude weak refs` link.
+You're now on the page for an instance of `ScriptClassLoader`.
+Towards the bottom, under the **Other Queries** heading, and under the "Reference Chains from Rootset" line, click on the `Exclude weak refs` link.

 You'll probably see multiple references from root objects, but when I ran this test, the first reference looked like this: